The Location Fail Log contains the exact errors that were encountered by our monitoring locations when trying to access your monitored target.

-The top navigation of the Location Fail Log is quite simple to use, it has the “Newer / Most Recent / Older” buttons that you can use to navigate around the current time period that you are viewing.
+The top navigation of the Location Fail Log is quite simple to use.
+It has the “Newer / Most Recent / Older” buttons which you can use to navigate around the current time period that you are viewing.
 And it has two more drop down buttons, one for the date and the other for the hour, which you can use to go back and forth in time to any specific date/hour, and view the location fails around that time period.

-The date and hour drop down buttons will only contain dates and hours at which your uptime monitor suffered any location fails.
+The date and hour drop down buttons will only contain dates and hours when your uptime monitor suffered any location fails.

 Data is collected in the Location Fail Log every 1, 3, 5, or 10 minutes, based on your selected checkup frequency.